pwckr/budgets/README.md

 Task description:

 (Create a small DSL Demo example snippet in your code even if it does not contribute to your project (hence it can also be in another language).)

 ### 11. Functional Programming
+For the functional programming part I chose to play with the [Rust language](https://www.rust-lang.org) because of its high performance and increasing demand in the industry.
+If you have installed rust, you may run the `functional` file in the terminal with `./functional`.
+The code can be found [here](https://github.com/pwckr/budgets/blob/main/functional.rs)

 Task description:

 Prove that you have covered all functional aspects in your code as: